alexmcbride/futureprospects/README.md

 # Graded Unit 2 Project

-Yeah two graded unit project created for HND Software Development at City of Glasgow College.
+Year two graded unit project created for HND Software Development at City of Glasgow College.
 The site is a college admissions site, developed using Ruby on Rails.
-Students sign up for account, apply for courses, and accept/decline offers.
+Students sign up for accounts, apply for courses, and accept/decline offers.
 The initial brief is included below.

 *Project Brief*